In 2020, the annular streets are named:

 The radial streets of Black Rock City are named by their clock position.
-The light blue shaded area does not specify, but rather approximates, where you will find reserved-placement camps: interactive theme camps, camps supporting art installations, and infrastructure camps.
+The light blue shaded area approximates where you will find reserved-placement camps: interactive theme camps, camps supporting art installations, and infrastructure camps.
 We’ve softened the edges of the reserved-placement shading here as this zone fluctuates greatly between this initial city plan and the final placed camp plan displayed at the event site.

 Reserved camp space is marked on the playa with blue survey flags.
 Some of these plots are so large that they may appear unclaimed and available, when they actually are not.
 Be sure to camp outside the blue flagged zones to avoid encroaching on reserved zones and then having to relocate your camp.